YeasinSE/Mystical-STD/README.md

 1. Api gateway
 2. Trace and Monitoring API
-3. ETL Pipeline
+3. ETL Pipeline etc
-8. Deploy app in digital ocean cloud
-5. Setup devOps etc

 `Hopefully, from the next version, I will try to implement one by one.`

+`I intend to add some more new features in the future. such as`

+1. DigitalOcean deployment infrastructure
+2. Setup devOps etc

 ## Services: